 Once you have a full first draft, take some time to pat yourself on the back.
 A little time away from the book is also helpful.
 You’ll be able to come back to the project with fresh eyes and energy.

-This is when you want to put on your editor’s hat.
+You want to put on your editor’s hat when you return to your book.
 You should be your own first editor.
 Before you start incorporating other points of view and feedback, take the book as far as you can.

 Pro-tip: It often helps to print out the manuscript.
 Reading a hard copy helps you achieve some distance.